Find out more about the SODIS water purification system and get a modern yet practical way to get safe drinking water.

 Once your water bottle is full, set it in direct sunlight for at least six hours.
 If there are half clouds or less, you should double the amount of time to 12 hours.

 If there are full clouds, you should let the water sit for two days.
-Be sure to pick a spot which will not get a lot of shade during the day.
+Be sure to pick a spot that will not get a lot of shade during the day.

 The bottle should be in direct sunlight during its exposure time.
 Come back later, and enjoy your clean drinking water.